This post is the second part of a series about my journey as an Independent AWS Cloud Architect.

 About the loneliness

-I don’t feel so much lonely, In fact, not more than before.
-I’ve created a small Slack Workspace with some friends working on DevOps/AWS stuff, some are freelance as well.
-I’ve also joined several well-know platforms with also, a Slack to exchange and get feedback from other independents folks.
-I also participate in meetups or and talks to DevOps friends regularly on Twitter.
+I don’t feel that lonely.
+In fact, not more than before.
+I’ve created a small Slack Workspace with some friends working on DevOps/AWS stuff, some of whom are freelance as well.
+I’ve also joined several well-known platforms with their own Slack to exchange and get feedback from other independent folks.
+I also participate in meetups and talk to DevOps friends regularly on Twitter.

-Let me know if you have any questions regarding my journey as Independent/Freelancer.
+Let me know if you have any questions regarding my journey as an Independent/Freelancer.

-Interested to talk about automation and AWS security best practices?
+Interested in talking about automation and AWS security best practices?
 Hire me on zoph.io.

 That’s all folks!